themanojdesai/python-a2a/README.md

 The A2A protocol establishes a standard communication format that enables AI agents to interact regardless of their underlying implementation, while MCP extends this capability by providing a standardized way for agents to access external tools and data sources.
 Python A2A makes these protocols accessible with an intuitive API that developers of all skill levels can use to build sophisticated multi-agent systems.

-## 📋 What's New in v0.3.2
+## 📋 What's New in v0.4.X

-- **Full A2A Protocol Support**: Enhanced implementation with Agent Cards, Tasks, and Skills
-- **AWS Bedrock Integration**: Native support for AWS Bedrock models including Claude via BedrockA2AServer
-- **Interactive Documentation**: FastAPI-style OpenAPI documentation for agents
-- **Streamlined Developer Experience**: New decorators for easier agent and skill creation
-- **Backward Compatibility**: All existing code continues to work without modification
+- **Agent Network System**: Manage and discover multiple agents with the new `AgentNetwork` class
+- **Real-time Streaming**: Implement streaming responses with `StreamingClient` for responsive UIs
+- **Workflow Engine**: Define complex multi-agent workflows using the new fluent API with conditional branching and parallel execution
+- **AI-Powered Router**: Automatically route queries to the most appropriate agent with the `AIAgentRouter`
+- **Command Line Interface**: Control your agents from the terminal with the new CLI tool
+- **Enhanced Asynchronous Support**: Better async/await support throughout the library
-- **Enhanced Messaging**: Improved error handling and support for rich message content
+- **New Connection Options**: Improved error handling and retry logic for more robust agent communication

 ## ✨ Why Choose Python A2A?